Zaphoood/tresor/README.md

 ### Searching

 To search through the current group, type `/` (or `?` for backward search) followed by a query, and press `Enter`.
-Cycle through matches using `n` and `N` for the next and last result, respectively.
+Cycle through matches using `n` and `N` for the next and previous match, respectively.

 ### Commands